Free: Healthy Freezer Meals Recipe Ebook

 What To Serve With Homemade Salsa

-- Tacos & burritos – Make burrito bowls or tacos with some flour tortillas, coconut tortillas, almond flour tortillas, or cheese taco shells.
+- Tacos & burritos – Make burrito bowls or tacos with some flour tortillas, almond flour tortillas, or crunchy cheese taco shells.
 Or, sneak a veggie in there and make cauliflower tortillas instead.

-- Chicken – Salsa pairs well with shredded chicken, cilantro lime chicken, and chicken fajitas.
+- Chicken – Salsa pairs well with shredded chicken, zesty cilantro lime chicken, and classic chicken fajitas.
+You can also use this fresh salsa recipe to make salsa chicken!

-- Salad or slaw – Serve with healthy taco salad, avocado egg salad, or taco slaw for another dash of flavor.
+- Salad Or Slaw – Mix into taco salad, or use as a topping for creamy avocado egg salad or zesty taco slaw for another dash of flavor.

-- Classic Mexican dishes – Make carne asada, beef barbacoa, or stuffed poblano peppers to serve with this iconic sauce.
+- Classic Mexican dishes – Make carne asada (on the grill or using a grill pan inside), beef barbacoa (in the slow cooker), or stuffed poblano peppers (in the oven) to serve with this iconic sauce.
 Don’t forget the skinny margaritas!

 Recommended Tools